mandarinSh/OpenPolyEdu/README.md

   - launch 'query_analytic_task.bat' script from 'bin' directory' in order to see the results

  ## Custom run
  The scripts in 'bin' folder allows a user flexible operations over the analytic utility.
 User may run server, load data, clean working directory or run analytic tasks independently.
-But it is required a bit of experience with teh product.
+But it is required a bit of experience with the product.

 ## OpenEdu logs
 The OpenEdu portal provides an activity log in [JSON](http://json.org/) format.
 More precisely, log is a multiline file, where each line is an JSON object.

 ### Edx even types documentation
+There is a most full docs in [Edx Research Guide](https://edx.readthedocs.io/projects/devdata/en/stable/internal_data_formats/tracking_logs.html)

 Description of [common log fields](https://github.com/edx/edx-documentation/blob/b5bf2cad349b4a330c3159301a51975884d1d5ad/en_us/data/source/internal_data_formats/tracking_logs/common_fields.rst)

 Description of [edx event types](https://github.com/edx/edx-documentation/blob/b5bf2cad349b4a330c3159301a51975884d1d5ad/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst#id383)